digital-wellbeing/timetrends/README.md

 	- http://doi.org/10.5255/UKDA-SN-6614-13
 	- Download the SPSS format data into `data-raw/us/`
 	- Unzip the file so that you end up with `data-raw/us/UKDA-6614-spss/`

-The Understanding Society dataset is an annual longitudinal study of 40,000 UK households.
-The data collection takes place over a 24 month period, so the waves overlap.
-The study is run by the Institute for Social and Economic Research at the University of Essex; it began in 2009 and has been going ever since.
-It might be of interest to some that it is the successor to the British Household Panel Survey.
-We dont work with the whole dataset but with a special subsample of 10-15 year olds, which are a member of a household interviewed as part of Understanding Society.
-Adolescent members of the households are interviewed and re-interviewed every year till they graduate into the adult questionnaire.
-We also merge this adolescent data with data from young adults in the adult sample (16-21 year olds).
-This allows us to track adolescent development over a longer period of time.
-In total we load 9 waves of the data as released in April 2020.

 - Youth Risk Behavior Survey
 	- The combined National YRBS data